OBSERVATIONS – E-SURFMAR

 The participation of E-SURFMAR in this project is to lead the surface drifter network component.
 Three axes of enhancement are being explored: enhance the geographical coverage, enrich the variety of variables measured at low cost by drifters, and study whether vertical sampling of the upper ocean layer by drifters would assist in understanding and predictability.
 In addition, E-SURFMAR is working within this project to improve the general data access and data integration, for all categories of users of surface drifter data.

-Started on 1 April 2015, the project is due to last for 4 years.
-The EU funding in AtlantOS enables annual deployment of 13 drifters measuring currents, sea-surface temperature, and atmospheric surface pressure in the Tropical Atlantic.
-In addition, a prototype drifter to measure sea-surface salinity at an affordable cost is also being developed by partners.
+Started on 1 April 2015, the project ends in March 2019.
+The EU funding in AtlantOS enabled annual deployment of 13 drifters measuring currents, sea-surface temperature, and atmospheric surface pressure in the Tropical Atlantic.
+In addition, a prototype drifter to measure sea-surface salinity at an affordable cost was developed by partners.

 In general, the current quality of moored buoy data is among the best we can get from surface marine stations.
 For instance, the RMS of air pressure differences with model outputs was 0.7 hPa in 2013 for the 4 moored buoys (against 0.6 hPa for drifting buoys, 0.7 hPa for S-AWS and 1.3 hPa for conventional VOS).
 For wind data, the RMS of differences with model outputs was 2.6 m/s in 2013 (against 3.9 m/s for S-AWS and 4.5 m/s for conventional VOS).